People with good credit have good credit for a reason.

 1. They set up auto-pay for their accounts

 One of the top reasons people miss payments is because they forget.
-By setting up auto pay you can avoid ever having a late payment because of simply forgetting to make a $20 minimum payment on a credit card.
+You can avoid ever having a late payment by setting up auto-pay because of simply forgetting to make a $20 minimum payment on a credit card.

 2. They keep their credit card balances low

 Not only is keeping your credit card balances a good way to save money on interest.
 It keeps your credit utilization ratio low.
 This is the ratio is the balance of your credit accounts compared to the credit limit.
 Your credit utilization ratio accounts for 30% of your overall credit score.

 The lower your balance, the higher your score will be.
 It’s that simple.
 If you can pay off your card in full each month, then great.
 If not, try to make sure you keep your balances less than 15% of the credit limit to maximize your credit scores.

 3. They actively monitor their credit report

 Errors on credit reports happen more often than you think.
 A recent study by the FTC showed that 1 in 5 consumers had an error on their credit report.
 The study also showed that another 70% of consumers were still actively trying to get inaccurate information removed from their report.

 Errors on your report can obviously harm your credit scores.
 Knowing as soon as possible when something on your report doesn’t look right is the best way to stay on top of things.
 Two websites that allow you to view your report and your free scores are Credit Sesame and Credit Karma.
 Credit Sesame and Credit Karma also have excellent apps for your phone.
 You can monitor your credit and get daily alerts when any changes are made.

 When you co-sign for a relative or a friend, you are putting your credit history on the line.
 If you’re a co-signer on a car loan, you’re just as responsible for making the car payment as the person you’re co-signing for.